2015 East–West Shrine Game

-The 2015 East–West Shrine Game, the 90th staging of the all-star college football exhibition, was held on January 17, 2015, at 4:00 PM EST, and featured NCAA Division I Football Bowl Subdivision players and a few select invitees from Canadian university football.
-The game featured more than 100 players from the 2014 NCAA Division I FBS football season and prospects for the 2015 Draft of the professional National Football League (NFL).
+The 2015 East–West Shrine Game, the 90th staging of the all-star college football exhibition, was held on January 17, 2015, at 4:00 p.m.
+EST, and featured NCAA Division I Football Bowl Subdivision players and a few select invitees from Canadian university football.
+The game featured more than 100 players from the 2014 NCAA Division I FBS football season and prospects for the 2015 draft of the professional National Football League (NFL).
 In the week prior to the game, scouts from all 32 NFL teams attended.
 The game was held in St. Petersburg, Florida, at Tropicana Field, and benefits Shriners Hospitals for Children.
 The game was broadcast on the NFL Network.

 The East–West Shrine Game Pat Tillman Award was given to Jake Ryan (LB, Michigan); the award "is presented to a player who best exemplifies character, intelligence, sportsmanship and service.
 The award is about a student-athlete's achievements and conduct, both on and off the field."